A-A-Y-U-S-H-04/Image-Manipulation-/Self Evaluation Rubric (3).md

 For each of the following, put an 'X' inside the square brackets if it applies.
 - [ ] I developed my project in concert with peers
 - [ ] I developed my project in concert with partners
-- [ ] I developed my project in concert with (theoretical) users
+- [x ] I developed my project in concert with (theoretical) users

 ### Determination (HiD)

 For each of the following, put an 'X' inside the square brackets if it applies.
-- [ ] I revised my code throughout the development process.
+- [ x] I revised my code throughout the development process.
-- [ ] I employed effective debugging techniques.
+- [ x] I employed effective debugging techniques.
-- [ ] I used my resources (notes, previous projects, code examples, documentation, etc.).
+- [x ] I used my resources (notes, previous projects, code examples, documentation, etc.).
-- [ ] I saught help.
+- [ x] I saught help.
-- [ ] I tried to get myself unstuck first.
+- [ x] I tried to get myself unstuck first.
-- [ ] I adjusted the scope of my work appropriately.
+- [ x] I adjusted the scope of my work appropriately.

 ### Documentation (HiD)

 For each of the following, put an 'X' inside the square brackets if it applies.
-- [ ] There is evidence of my initial goals and planning for this project prior to coding.
+- [x ] There is evidence of my initial goals and planning for this project prior to coding.
-- [ ] There is evidence of revision in plans either prior to coding or as the project progressed.
+- [ x] There is evidence of revision in plans either prior to coding or as the project progressed.
-- [ ] My code is self-documenting (good variable and function names, good encapsulation, etc.) and/or is appropriately commented.
+- [ x] My code is self-documenting (good variable and function names, good encapsulation, etc.) and/or is appropriately commented.
-- [ ] Citations are present as appropriate.
+- [ x] Citations are present as appropriate.

 ## Engagement